Cray-HPE/docs-csm/051-DISK-CLEANSLATE.md

 Ideally the Basic Wipe is enough, and should be tried first.
 All of these procedures may be ran from Linux or an initramFS/initrd emergency shell.

 - Adding a node that isn't bare.
-- Adopoting new disks that aren't bare.
+- Adopting new disks that aren't bare.
 - Fresh-installing.

 ### Basic Wipe